JulianKemmerer/PipelineC/docs/pypeline_DESIGN.md

 delay line — see `SYN_DESIGN.md` and `pypeline_sim_DESIGN.md` §"Pipelined native sim").
-`.latency` is a read-tracked property: any read flips a module flag (`AUTOPIPELINE_LATENCY_WAS_READ`) the driver uses to skip the extra pass entirely for designs that never consume the value. `AUTOPIPELINE.__repr__` is deliberately address-free *and fully distinguishing* (it embeds the wrapped func's canonical key when the compiler is loaded): instances get captured in factory closures whose cell reprs feed canonical entity-name hashing, so an address-bearing repr would rename entities on every design re-execution, while a repr hiding the wrapped func's identity would collide wrappers around different factory-produced cores (e.g. several `make_stream_pipeline` invocations in one design).
+`.latency` is a read-tracked property: any read flips a module flag (`AUTOPIPELINE_LATENCY_WAS_READ`) the driver uses to skip the extra pass entirely for designs that never consume the value. `AUTOPIPELINE.__repr__` remains address-free and identifies its wrapped function for diagnostics.
+Naming uses the typed snapshot in `pypeline_names.stable_key`, which records the wrapped function and excludes the changing pinned depth.
+Thus wrappers around different cores remain distinct across pin-and-confirm passes without incorporating process addresses or mutable timing state.

 The class-level `_is_autopipeline_pragma` flag is the only thing the elaborator duck-type probes (mirroring `@sim_output`'s `_is_sim_output` flag).
 See